 1. The Flandrau Science Center & Planetarium offers a room full of interactive exhibits that kids love, plus a theater with a variety of shows including one geared towards kids, Perfect Little Planet.

 2. Let your kids make their own miniature project during the Kids Create program at The Mini Time Machine Museum of Miniatures every 2nd Saturday.
 It’s included in the price of admission and geared towards grade school kids.

 3. Explore over 350 aircraft indoors and outdoors at the Pima Air and Space Museum.
 There is an outdoor playground perfect for little ones that need a break from exploring the grounds.

 4. The International Wildlife Museum is a perfect destination for families to avoid the summer heat.
 Check out over 400 animals and insects in diorama habitats all indoors with air conditioning!
 This is more natural history museum vs zoo.

 5. Get peek at the Cold War era and check out a real missile at the Titan Missile Museum.

 6. The Children’s Museum Tucson main location downtown is perfect for kids up to age 12.
-Their satellite location in Oro Valley is geared towards the preschool set only.

 7. Learn about the people and history of the Southwest at the Arizona State Museum.